Malcolm Mackay (Australian politician): Politics

 Mackay was elected as the Liberal Party member for the House of Representatives seat of Evans from the 1963 election.
 He was Minister for the Navy from March 1971 until his defeat by Allan Mulder at the December 1972 election.
 Mackay was the founding president of the Association of Former Members of the Parliament of Australia, and he remained an executive member of the association until his death.

 Personal life and honours

 Mackay was made a Member of the Order of Australia in 1986 for "services to the community particularly in the fields of religion, education and politics."

-He and his wife, Ruth died in a car accident in Melbourne.
-One of their daughters, Elspeth, died in 1981 also as a result of a car accident.
-Malcolm and Ruth were survived by their other daughter Margie and son Andrew.
+Mackay was married and had three children.
+He and his wife died in a car accident in Melbourne on 8 July 1999.